 What can be done?

 - Banks need to do a forensic audit for ascertaining the end use of funds.

 - Big Data Analytics and other IT based solutions should be used for doing proper due diligence about the borrower and his businesses like fintech companies are doing.

-- Artificial Intelligence(AI) can be leveraged to predict default at least one year in advance with confidence of 80 per cent.
+- Artificial Intelligence(AI) can be leveraged to predict default at least one year in advance with the confidence of 80 per cent.
 A fintech company like D2K technology of Navi Mumbai has developed such a software and results have been remarkable.

-- Banks have to fine tune their HR policies to train the young work force, which at present lacks experience, and upgrade their skills.
+- Banks have to fine-tune their HR policies to train the young workforce, which at present lacks experience, and upgrade their skills.

 - The government on its part has to appoint professionals on the Board of Banks having domain knowledge and sufficient experience of Bank’s functioning.
 Selecting retired executives like MI and ED having impeccable track record on the bank Board is worth examining.

-- To expedite recovery, government will do well to have a few more NCLTs and large number of DRTs as present benches are woefully short to achieve this objective.
+- To expedite recovery, the government will do well to have a few more NCLTs and large number of DRTs as present benches are woefully short to achieve this objective.

 - Strength of judges can be increased to cope up with the workload.
 With the coming in of insolvency of individuals, proprietors and partnership firms, the need will be acutely felt.

 The Union Cabinet chaired by PM has approved that the Merchant Discount Rate (MDR) applicable on all debit card/BHIM UPI/Aadhaar enabled Payment System (AePS) transactions upto and including a value of Rs.
 2000 will be borne by the Government for a period of two years with effect from 1st January, 2018 by reimbursing the same to the banks.